getify/You-Dont-Know-JS/async & performance/ch1.md

 "Asked to."
 By whom?
 That's the important part!

 The JS engine doesn't run in isolation.
 It runs inside a *hosting environment*, which is for most developers the typical web browser.
-Over the last several years (but by no means exlusively), JS has expanded beyond the browser into other environments, such as servers, via things like node.js.
+Over the last several years (but by no means exlusively), JS has expanded beyond the browser into other environments, such as servers, via things like Node.js.
 In fact, JavaScript gets embedded into all kinds of devices these days, from robots to lightbulbs.

-But the one common "thread" (that's a not-so-subtle asynchronous joke, btw) of all these environments is that they have a mechanism in them that handles executing multiple chunks of your program *over time*, at each moment invoking the JS engine, called the "event loop".
+But the one common "thread" (that's a not-so-subtle asynchronous joke, for what it's worth) of all these environments is that they have a mechanism in them that handles executing multiple chunks of your program *over time*, at each moment invoking the JS engine, called the "event loop".

 In other words, the JS engine has had no innate sense of *time*, but has instead been an on-demand execution environment for any arbitrary snippet of JS.
 It's the surrouding environment that has always *scheduled* "events" (JS code executions).

-So, for example, when your JS program makes an Ajax request to fetch some data from a server, you set up the "response" code in a function (commonly called a "callback"), and the JS engine tells the hosting environment basically, "hey, I'm going to suspend execution for now, but whenever you finish with that network request, and you have some data, please *call-back* to this function."
+So, for example, when your JS program makes an Ajax request to fetch some data from a server, you set up the "response" code in a function (commonly called a "callback"), and the JS engine tells the hosting environment, "Hey, I'm going to suspend execution for now, but whenever you finish with that network request, and you have some data, please *call* this function *back*."

-The browser then is set up to listen for the response from the network, and when it has something to give you, it schedules the callback function to be executed by inserting it into the *event loop*.
+The browser is then set up to listen for the response from the network, and when it has something to give you, it schedules the callback function to be executed by inserting it into the *event loop*.

 So what is the *event loop*?

-Let's conceptualize it first through some fake'ish code:
+Let's conceptualize it first through some fake-ish code:

 ```js
 // `eventLoop` is an array that acts as a queue (first-in, first-out)